Dhivyabharathi-M/customer-churn-prediction/README.md

 5. **Leakage prevention was critical** — removing `Churn Score` and `Churn Reason` before training ensured results reflect genuine predictive power, not shortcut correlations.

 ---

-## Business Recommendation

-> Customers on **month-to-month contracts** with **tenure under 6 months**
-> and **monthly charges above $70** represent the highest churn-risk segment.
->
-> **Deploy Tuned XGBoost** to score all customers weekly.
-Trigger targeted
-> retention actions — loyalty discounts, plan reviews, or proactive support
-> outreach — for customers flagged above 60% churn probability.
->
-> The rule-based system can serve as a **human-readable escalation filter**
-> for customer success teams who need to explain decisions to non-technical
-> stakeholders.

----